Japanese commerce raiders Aikoku Maru and Hōkoku Maru: First voyage

-Routine searching resumed on 23 December 1941.
-On 31 December, a seaplane from Aikoku Maru found and circled the 3,275-ton United States freighter Malama bound for New Zealand from Honolulu with a cargo of US Army Air Force trucks and aircraft engines.
-The seaplane was observed by Malama, but was apparently lost to operational problems before returning to Aikoku Maru.
-The squadron commenced a search for the missing seaplane at 1810 and searched through the moonlit night.
-Aircraft were launched at 0700 on 1 January 1942 to expand the search.
-One of the seaplanes found Malama at 0910, circled at low altitude and ordered the ship to stop with a burst of machine gun fire.
-Malama began to broadcast distress messages which continued until 1415.
-Admiral Takeda was 130 mi away, but intercepted the distress calls and ordered the plane to return to be rearmed with bombs.
-Malama was scuttled by her crew at a position 25 south, 155 west when the aircraft returned.
-The squadron left the area after taking the freighter's crew of 38 aboard as prisoners.

-On 8 January 1942, the raiders resumed search operations and between 16 and 20 January the squadron intercepted extremely loud radio signals causing them to believe Allied warships were nearby.
-They successfully evaded detection by Admiral William Halsey's Task Force 8.
-They replenished at Truk on 4 February 1942 and transferred the prisoners to the Oita Bay Naval Air Command on 13 February.
+On 31 December, a seaplane from Aikoku Maru found the US freighter Malama (3,275 GRT) bound for New Zealand from Honolulu with of US Army Air Force trucks and aircraft engines.
+The seaplane was seen on Malama but failed to return to Aikoku Maru.
+The squadron began a search for the seaplane at 18:10, more aircraft taking off at 07:00 on 1 January 1942 to expand the search.
+One of the seaplanes found Malama at 09:10, circled at low altitude and ordered the ship to stop with machine-gun fire.
+Malama broadcast distress messages until 14:15; Takeda intercepted the calls and called the aircraft back to be rearmed with bombs.
+Malama was bombed, set on fire and scuttled by her crew at 26°39′S, 151°24′W, the 38 crew being taken prisoner.
+Between 16 and 20 January the squadron intercepted loud radio signals suggesting that Allied warships were nearby, evaded detection and replenished at Truk on 4 February 1942, transferring the prisoners to the Oita Bay Naval Air Command on 13 February.